pramnora/raspberrypi/README.md

 ## The Current Raspberry Pi Model/(s) I own

-29th Nov 2018, I ordered from off Amazon.co.uk the 'latest' Raspberry Pi Model 3 B+; which is a 'single board computer' that I aim to use to learn coding:
+29th Nov 2018, I ordered from off Amazon.co.uk the 'latest'...
+- Raspberry Pi Model 3 B+
+...which is a 'single board computer.

+I aim to use it to study learning how to code:
 - Assembly
 - C
 - Python